altmp/altv-docs/articles/configs/server.md

 # Max players which can connect with the same ip address
 duplicatePlayers = 4096

+#Can be used to share resources between 2 servers, so you dont need to redownload all the time for live & testserver for example.
+Projectname should be unique
+#sharedProjectName = "altv-shared"

 # Define the map bound size
 mapBoundsMinX = -10000
 mapBoundsMinY = -10000